miso-lims/walkthroughs/_includes/libraries-orders.md

 # 9. Ordering sequencing

-Sequencing orders are created on the pool to be sequenced, and include the quantity of sequencing required (counted in lanes/SMRT cells), and the sequencing chemistry required (on Illumina).
+Sequencing orders are created on the pool to be sequenced, and include the quantity of sequencing required (counted in lanes/SMRT cells), and the sequencing chemistry required (for Illumina).

 ## 9.1 Creating a Sequencing Order